ansys/pymeilisearch/doc/source/index.rst

            :link: autoapi/index
            :link-type: doc

-           A detailed guide describing the pymeilisearch API.
-This guide documents all the methods and properties for each one of the interfaces, classes and enumerations of each one of the modules in pymeilisearch.
+           Learn about PyMeilisearch API endpoints, their capabilities, and how to interact with them programmatically.
         {% endif %}

        {% if build_examples %}
-       .. grid-item-card:: Gallery of examples :fa:`laptop-code`
+       .. grid-item-card:: Examples :fa:`laptop-code`
            :link: examples
            :link-type: doc

-           Learn how to use pymeilisearch for creating your own indices with custom templates from an online website or local HTML files.
+           Learn how to use PyMeilisearch to create your own indices with custom templates from either an online website or local HTML files.
         {% endif %}
     {% endif %}